BYUI-CIT-262/MicroPagesTeamPage/README.md

-To use this template, modify the index.html and wherever there are [] square brackets remove them and replace them with real people's info.
+To use this template, modify the #team1, #team2, etc. to the actual url for the team.

-Change Team X to your actual team name.